Record and Schedule automated User Flows Tests in Testdom.io

 About Monitoring and Scheduling

-You no longer need extra steps on a separate page to schedule runs.
+You do not need a separate page or cron job to schedule runs.
 Monitoring Frequency and Monitor Status are set directly in the New User Flow Test dialog (and can be edited later via the same dialog).
-When Monitor Status is enabled, the flow will run automatically at the selected cadence (4/6/12/24 hours) using the device, throttling, and country you configured.
+When Monitor Status is enabled, the flow will run automatically at the selected cadence (4, 6, 12, or 24 hours) using the device, throttling, and country you configured.
+All executions happen on Testdom.io’s infrastructure, and results are available in the dashboard with history and failure details.

 Frequently Asked Questions

 Do I have to write code?
-No. All logic/loops/variables/math/string actions are provided as blocks.
-Testdom’s custom blocks handle browser interactions and logic, each block is having clear and friendly inputs / settings.
+No. All logic, loops, variables, math, and string actions are provided as blocks.
+Testdom’s custom blocks handle browser interactions and logic, and each block has clear, friendly inputs and settings.

 Why use incognito?
-It guarantees a clean session and avoids interference from other extensions or cookies.
-Be sure to allow the recorder in incognito.
+It guarantees a clean session and avoids interference from other extensions, cache, or cookies.
+Be sure to allow the recorder in incognito so Testdom.io can open a dedicated, isolated window for recording.

 Summary

-With Testdom.io you can record real interactions, enrich them with logic, loops, variables, and math/string operations, and schedule the flow to run automatically from the same setup dialog.
-This gives you both QA coverage and powerful no-code automation for everyday web tasks.
+With Testdom.io you record real interactions using the Chrome Extension Recorder, enrich them with logic, loops, variables, and math or string operations in the Test Editor, and then schedule the flow to run automatically on Testdom.io’s cloud workers from the same setup dialog.
+This gives you both QA coverage and powerful no-code automation for everyday web tasks, all managed from a single SaaS dashboard.

 Open the Editor: https://app.testdom.io/userflow/editor